keramics/keramics/docs/formats/src/ewf.md

 | --- | --- | --- | --- |
 | 0 | 4 | | Chunk data offset |

 The most significant bit (MSB) in the chunk data offset indicates if the chunk is compressed (1) or uncompressed (0).

 A chunk data offset points to the start of the chunk of media data, which resides in the preceding sectors section within the segment file.
 The offset contains a value relative to the table base offset.

 In EnCase 6.7.1 the sectors section can be larger than 2048Mb.
 The table entries offsets are 31 bit values in EnCase6 the offset in a table entry value will actually use *the full 32 bit* if the 2048Mb has been exceeded.
 This behavior is no longer present in EnCase 6.8 so it is assumed to be a bug.
 Libewf currently assumes that the if the 31 bit value overflows the following chunks are uncompressed.
-This allows EnCase 6.7.1 faulty EWF files to be converted by Keramics.
+This allows EnCase 6.7.1 faulty EWF files to be converted.

 ##### Table footer